AI Agents with Decentralized Identifiers and Verifiable Credentials: Conclusion and Future Work

-The experimental setup based on the prototype shows the technical feasibility of the proposed approach but also reveals its limitations once the LLM of an agent is in sole charge to orchestrate security-related procedures.
-The latter design decision led to an improvable completion rate for all tested LLMs.
+The experimental setup demonstrates the technical feasibility of the proposed approach but also reveals its limitations once the LLM of an agent is in sole charge to orchestrate security-related procedures.
+This design decision led to an improvable completion rate for all tested LLMs.
 It is also the root cause of an increased LLM usage which in turn extends the procedures' duration significantly and results in increased costs.
-While this design decision helps to gain interesting insights of an LLM as the controller of a security procedure, its practical applicability is at least questionable if only because in one evaluation run both agents agreed to skip the authentication in one direction against the policies stated in the system prompt and proceeded with the VC issuance instead.
-Hence, as a next step we plan to migrate the VC/VP routing logic from the LLM to a deterministic component of the agent and let the LLM be in charge to trigger dialogues, to decide whether VCs are shared with other agents based on data protection and privacy policies, and to interpret structured as well as unstructured claims in the role of a verifier for trust establishing purposes.
+While this design decision helps to gain interesting insights of an LLM as the controller of a security procedure, its practical applicability is at least questionable if only because in one evaluation run both agents agreed to skip the authentication in one direction against the policies stated in the system prompt.
+However, the evaluation results are strongly dependent on the concrete implementation under study and therefore should not be interpreted as evidence that delegating the orchestration of security procedures to an LLM is fundamentally impractical.
+As a next step, we plan to migrate the VC/VP routing logic from the LLM to a deterministic component of the agent and let the LLM be in charge to trigger dialogues, to decide whether VCs are shared with other agents based on data protection and privacy policies, and to interpret structured as well as unstructured claims for trust establishing purposes.

 { }